numtide/treefmt/docs/formatter_spec.md

 # Formatter spec

-In order to keep the design of prjfmt simple, we want all of the formatters to adhere to a unified specification.
+In order to keep the design of treefmt simple, we want all of the formatters to adhere to a unified specification.
 This document outlines that spec.

 ## Command-line interface